zeusssz/discord-bot-hub/README.md

 - AutoMod

 **Setup:**
-1. Create a `.env` file in the directory and add your Discord bot token.
+1. Edit the `.env` file in the directory and add your Discord bot token.
 2. Run `python moderationbot.py`.
 3. Setup your roleIDs which are left as placeholders.